 David is a front-end software developer with over 10 years’ commercial experience.
 He is part of the Network’s IT team and leads on the development of the members’ area of the website, focusing on client-side technologies, user experience and design.

 Lucas is a computer science graduate with previous experience working as a software engineer for a Silicon IP and Software company.
 He has previously worked on cross-platform automated software testing and quality assurance.
 Lucas develops and maintains the online data collection and reporting tools for the Network projects.
 His focus is on the database design and application interface.

 Daniel Glass, Software Developer

-Daniel is a Software Developer who has been working in IT since 2011 and is currently working towards a degree in Digital and Technology Solutions.
-Daniel’s role focuses on client side technology and manages the IT infrastructure of the NHS Benchmarking Network.
+Daniel is a Software Developer who has been working in IT since 2011, he is currently working towards a degree in Digital and Technology Solutions at Manchester Metropolitan University on an apprenticeship scheme.
+Daniel’s previous experience was as an IT service desk analyst, providing support and maintenance for hardware and software for a large retail business.
+In his current role, Daniel focuses on client side technology and manages the IT infrastructure for the team.

 Stephen Day, Senior Information Analyst

 Stephen is an information analyst with more than ten years of experience of working with health care data and analytics.
 After completing a degree in Psychology, Stephen has worked in both NHS community and hospital settings before joining the team in 2012.
 Innovative data visualisation and interpretation are key elements of the outputs produced for each of the projects that Stephen has worked on since joining the team.
 These have featured in many forums and play a key role in engaging members with projects.
 Stephen has a flair for system design and development and has developed innovative benchmarking products for clients and Network members within mental health, CAMHS, acute therapies, and radiology.
 Stephen leads on the development of new tools and products including a Microsoft Office based system to generate bespoke reports and presentations, and bespoke toolkits for projects.